The Ultimate Guide to Chicago’s River West Neighborhood

 Grab your shades because River West’s future is bright!
 With pockets of the neighborhood still underdeveloped, this is the one to watch in the next 3-5 years.

-As more residents move into new luxury apartments in River West, new businesses are sure to follow.
+As more residents move into new apartments in River West, new businesses are sure to follow.
 An urban food court, rooftop bar, boutiques and corner shops are just a few of the things on my wish list.
 I also wouldn’t mind a small-format Target (wink, wink corporate headquarters!).

 The most exciting development in River West’s future is on the eastside of the neighborhood along the Chicago River.
 For nearly 40 years, the neighborhood’s access to – and view of – the Chicago River has literally been blocked by the Chicago Tribune’s Freedom Center, a massive 850,000 square-foot printing facility on the west bank of the river.